openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

     * Python?

-    * drf-yasg (A thing that is currently standard but that I hope to change)
+    * drf-yasg (A thing that is currently standard but that we hope to change)

     * tox